MultiSafepay/docs/content/faq/api/difference-between-direct-and-redirect.md

 - Generate a direct link to the payment method, e.g. specifying iDEAL in the `gateway` parameter takes the customer to the payment page of their bank.
 - Complete the transaction immediately without the customer having to do anything.

-You can make direct calls continuously, e.g. for [recurring payments](/tools/recurring-payments).
+You can make direct calls repeatedly, e.g. for [recurring payments](/tools/recurring-payments).

 ### Redirect calls